Peter of Alcántara: Biography

 Peter was born at Alcántara, Province of Cáceres, Extremadura, Spain.
-His father, Peter Garavita, was the governor of Alcántara, and his mother was of the noble family of Sanabia.
+His father, Peter Garavita, was the governor of Alcántara, and his mother was of the noble family of Sanbia.
 He decided to join the Franciscans at the age of 16 shortly after he was sent to university in Salamanca by his stepfather.

 Returning home, he became a Franciscan friar of the Stricter Observance in the friary at Manxaretes, Extremadura, in 1515.
 At the age of 22 he was sent to found a new community of the Stricter Observance at Badajoz.
 He was ordained a priest in 1524, and the following year was appointed Guardian of the friary of St. Mary of the Angels at Robredillo, Old Castile.
 A few years later he began preaching with much success.
 He preferred to preach to the poor; his sermons, taken largely from the Prophets and Sapiential Books, breathe the tenderest human sympathy.
 At the time Peter entered the Order, the reform of the "Discalced Friars" consisted of the Custody of the friaries in Spain and Santa Maria Pietatis in Portugal, all subject to the Minister General of the Observants.

 In 1538 Peter was made minister provincial of the Franciscan Province of St. Gabriel of Estremadura but resigned when his plans to enforce severe rules among the friars were opposed, and he retired with St. John of Avila into the mountains of Arrábida in Portugal, where he joined Friar Martim de Santa Maria in a life of eremitical solitude.
 Soon, though, other friars came to join him, and several little communities were established.
 Peter was chosen guardian and master of novices at the friary of Palhais, Barreiro.
 In 1560 these communities were erected into the Province of Arrábida.

 Returning to Spain in 1553 he spent two more years in solitude; then he journeyed barefoot to Rome and obtained permission of Pope Julius III to found some poor friaries in Spain under the jurisdiction of the Minister General of the Conventuals.
 Friaries were established at Pedrosa, Plasencia, and elsewhere; in 1556 they were made a commissariat, with Peter as commissary, and in 1561 a religious province under the title of St. Joseph.
 Not discouraged by the opposition and ill-success his efforts at reform had met with in St. Gabriel Province, Peter drafted the constitutions of the new province with even greater severity.
 The reform spread rapidly into other provinces of Spain and Portugal.